-(feel free to scroll down to Part II with more excerpts from the book)
+(feel free to scroll down to Part II to skip looking into my mirror, or to Part III for more excerpts from the book)

 On March 30, 2018, around 3 pm I was waiting for a meeting in a room I have never been before.
 I was looking around and a yellow book laying on a book shelf caught my eye.

 Or check, for example, data from my latest professional evaluation:

 Obviously, I am good at what I do.
 But, evidently, some people find me difficult to talk to.
 They think their evaluation describes my communication skills.
 I think, that just the sheer amount of the published work, and the quality of my teaching practice is already a good indicator of the high level of my communication skills.
 In reality, whoever gives me a low communication grade only indicates his/her inability to communicate on a professional level.
 They reduced "communication" to "I want this".
 A simple questions like "Why?", "Are you sure?" scares them off.
 When they face that what they want to do contradicts what they say they want to achieve they stop communicating and start avoiding ("Intellectual stagnation, social conformism, and the crisis of logical communication"; or "Being polite v.
 Being nice").